SaiHlyanPhyoe7/NEst_Ecommerce/README.md

 # Project Start Script
 $ npm run begin

-# Docker Run
+# check docker running or not if not run this
-$ docker-compose up -d
+$ docker compose up -d

 # watch mode
 $ npm run start:dev